FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Troubleshooting Internet Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+ICS can sometimes be a bit touchy.
+Should you lose internet connectivity from the IPR, it may be necessary to reset the sharing on your PC.
 Go into network adapters, click the internet source for your computer, then in 'sharing' tab, turn internet sharing off, click OK, then go back in and turn it back on.
 ZumLink IPR can remain connected to the computer while doing this.

 Setting Up Communication between Two ZumLink IPRs
 -------------------------------------------------